making an exhibition

 This year it is one hundred years ago that the International Theatre Exhibition was opened on the upper floor of the Stedelijk Museum in Amsterdam.
 That exhibition presented the then state-of-the-art in scenography and theatre architecture.
 A large number of avant-garde artists who have become world famous and have acquired a definitive place in art and theatre history exhibited their work here.
 The exhibition was seen as revolutionary and gained worldwide recognition.
 A few months later, the exhibition was shown at the Victoria and Albert Museum in London, where it could also count on an enthusiastic reception.

-We start with the Floorplan
+start with the Floorplan

 Step one: the Stedelijk Museum Amsterdam, upper Floor (1922)